GlennVL-AP/cpp-programming-slides/slides/session_2/index.md

     return x*x;
 }
 ```
+* Definition tells what the function does.
+* Only one definition is allowed!

+Note:
-* Definition is obviously required.
+* ODR = One Definition Rule
-* Implemenation has to be somewhere.
 ---
 ```c++ []
 // square.hpp